llnee/MealGen/README.md

 This app is a work in progress meant to develop and showcase skills in Python, web development, Postgres, utilizing APIs, and creating ETL pipelines.
 Future work will be done to accomplish user authentication/authorization, scheduled data pulls via Apache Airflow, and recommendations.

+Feature(s) in progress: testing with Selenium, web scraping, and Python scripting.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.